Your Visit

 The Model Room

 Visiting the Centre provides an invaluable experience to help in understanding what families experienced during WW1 at all of the internment camps, including at Knockaloe, and our scale model of Knockaloe and app interpreting the camp itself allows you to see exactly where your ancestor was interned.
-Our opening hours are as detailed above.

 The Bartels Room